Internal · Instructor Reference

 Refs: FAA-H-8083-13; Glider Flight Manual.

 Std: assembles glider safely; verifies airworthiness.
+May be evaluated orally if a demonstration is impractical.

 Obj: handling equipment; crew positioning; control + canopy securing; route + speed + obstruction awareness.